Breast Rash: Symptoms,Causes,Treatments

 Common Breast Rashes:

-• The rashes listed above are not specifically associated with the breasts - they can appear virtually anywhere on the body, including the breasts.
+• Rashes can occur anywhere on the body, including the breasts.

 Inflammatory breast cancer (IBC) is aggressive breast cancer that develops when cancer cells enter the lymphatic vessels draining the skin of the breast.
 When the vessels are blocked by cancer cells, symptoms start to appear.
 These include: